REST API for PostgreSQL with Node.js

 You should see a JSON response containing the data from your products table like in the example above.

-Summary: System overview
+Summary: System Overview

 We have set up a Node.js application to query a PostgreSQL database deployed on UCloud and configured NGINX to securely proxy requests to this application.
 This approach offers a scalable and secure method to expose your database operations as a web API.